Updated August 5, 2023

 - The transaction receiver is a Mortgagor, whereas Mortgagee in a loan deal refers to the ‘giver’ or ‘lender’.

-- As the Mortgagee and Mortgagor agreed, the principal amount is divided into fixed equal installments along with interest.
-Mortgagor becomes the receiver, and Mortgagee generally repays the loan amount in equal installments.
+- As the Mortgagee and mortgageor agreed, the principal amount is divided into fixed equal installments and interest.
+The mortgagor becomes the receiver, and the Mortgagee generally repays the loan amount in equal installments.

 - The Mortgagor has the right to know the interest costs, tenure, settlement charges, etc., before the agreement.
 At the same time, the Mortgagee is answerable to all the queries and has to disclose all the facts to the Mortgagor.

-- Before the ‘agreement’, proper documentation must be presented by the Mortgagor of ownership of the assets.
+- Before the ‘agreement’, the Mortgagor must present proper documentation of ownership of the assets.
 Till the Loan amount, along with interest, is fully paid, the owner of the collateral changes from Mortgager to Mortgagee.

 - Till the loan is fully paid, including the interest amount, the Mortgagor pledges his collateral to the Mortgagee.
 On the other hand, the Mortgagee pays the entire loan amount to the Mortgagor.

-- If the Mortgagor fails to repay the installments, the Mortgagee has the right to sell the collateral.
-Whereas the Mortgagor has to abide by the guidelines framed by the Mortgagee.
+- If the Mortgagor fails to repay the installments, the mortgager has the right to sell the collateral.
+At the same time, the Mortgagor has to abide by the guidelines framed by the Mortgagee.

 - Lower than the collateral, the Mortgagee holds the principal loan amount, whereas the collateral amount is generally higher than the loan amount; thus, the Mortgagee holds a higher amount of assets in currency terms.